Arc de Triomphe, as seen from the front

 Opening Times

-Daily opened from 10am till 11pm April till September.
-From October till March it’s opened daily from 10am till 10.30pm.
+Wednesday till Monday opened from 10am till 11pm April till September.
+On Tuesdays open from 11am till 11pm.
+From October till March it’s opened Wednesday till Monday from 10am till 10.30pm.
+Tuesdays open from 10am till 10.30pm.

 Tips